On motivic Joyce-Song formula for the Behrend function identities: Introduction

-The motivic Donaldson-Thomas theory on any ind-constructible triangulated A-infinity categories was developed by Kontsevich-Soibelman in \cite{KS}.
-In particular for the derived category $D^b(\A)$ of coherent sheaves over the Calabi-Yau threefold $Y$, Kontsevich-Soibelman defined a motivic weight $MF(E)\in\mM^{\hat{\mu}}_{\kappa}$ for any derived object $E\in D^b(\A)$, which is given by the motivic Milnor fiber of $E$.
-Then Kontsevich-Soibelman prove that there exists an algebra homomorphism from the motivic Hall algebra $H(D^b(\A))$ of the derived category $D^b(\A)$ to the motivic quantum torus based on a conjecture about the motivic Milnor fibers.
-Then using the homomorphism Kontsevich-Soibelman prove a wall crossing formula for their motivic Donaldson-Thomas invariants.

-The Kontsevich-Soibelman conjecture on the motivic Milnor fiber has been proved by Le in \cite{Le}, \cite{Le2} using the method of motivic integration.

-\sss The degree zero motivic Donaldson-Thomas invariants for any smooth projective threefold $Y$ was studied by Behrend, Bryan and Szendroi in \cite{BBS}.
-The essential point is the case of $Y=\cc^3$, where the degree zero Donaldson-Thomas moduli space is the Hilbert scheme $\Hilb^n(\cc^3)$ of $n$-points on $\cc^3$ which is the critical locus of a regular on a smooth higher dimensional variety.
-In this case the motivic Donaldson-Thomas invariants are the motive of vanishing cycles of the regular function.

-\subsection{Motivic Joyce-Song formula.}
+\subsection{Motivic Joyce-Song formula}

 \sss We follow the proposal of Joyce-Song in \cite{JS} to study the motivic Donaldson-Thomas invariants.
-In \cite{Jiang2} we study the Joyce-Song formula using Berkovich spaces \cite{Ber}, and find that the techniques there can be generalized to the motivic level.
-In the paper \cite[\S 6]{Jiang2}, we make the conjecture for the motivic version of the Joyce-Song formulas.
-We briefly review the conjecture.

-\sss The moduli stack $\MM$ of objects in $\A$ is an Artin stack, locally of finite type.
+The moduli stack $\MM$ of objects in $\A$ is an Artin stack, locally of finite type.
 Recall that an object $E\in \A$ is called $semi-Schur$ if it satisfies the condition that $\Ext^{<0}(E,E)=0$.
 There is a cyclic dg Lie algebra $R\Hom(E,E)$ corresponding to a semi-Schur object $E$.
 On the cohomology $L_E:=\Ext^*(E,E)$ there is a cyclic $L_\infty$-algebra structure coming from the transfer theorem.
 In \cite{Jiang}, \cite{Jiang2}, we define the Euler characteristic $\chi(E)$ of $E$ by the Euler characteristic of the cyclic $L_\infty$-algebra $\Ext^*(E,E)$ or the dg Lie algebra $R\Hom(E,E)$.
 Donaldson-Thomas invariants count stable objects in the derived category and this Euler characteristic is equal to the pointed Donaldson-Thomas invariant given by the point $E$ in the moduli space.

 \sss If $E$ is semi-Schur, the cyclic $L_\infty$-algebra $\Ext^*(E,E)$ defines a potential function

 on $\Ext^1(E,E)$, see \cite{Jiang}.
 In general, $f$ is a formal power series.

 In the case of coherent sheaves, Joyce-Song prove that $f$ is actually holomorphic, see \cite{JS}.
 For semi-Schur objects, Behrend and Getzler, in their unpublished preprint \cite{BG}, proves that $f$ is a holomorphic function in the complex analytic topology.
 In \cite{Joyce}, Joyce etc use $(-1)$-shifted symplectic structure of \cite{PTVV} on the moduli space $\MM$ of stable sheaves over smooth Calabi-Yau threefolds to show that the moduli scheme locally is given by the critical locus of a regular function $g$.
 The Euler characteristic of the topological Milnor fiber associated with the regular function $g$ gives the pointed Donaldson-Thomas invariant.
 This regular function may not coincide with the superpotential function $f$ coming from the $L_\infty$-algebra at $E$, but they give the same formal germ moduli scheme $\widehat{\MM}_{E}$ at the point $E$ due to the fact that the germ moduli scheme is the critical locus of the local potential function.
 An argument of this result for coherent sheaves can be found in \cite{FLM}, \cite{FMM}.